flodlan/Lab-Wiki/documents/MEG/meeg-analysis.md

 For the preprocessing of MEG data, we follow several general steps:

-1. Load the participant data
+1. Load the raw participant data
 2. Define the trials (usually based on the triggers of your experiment code) -- use `ft_definetrial`
 3. (_Optional_) Remove any trials that should be excluded from your main analysis (_e.g.,_ practice trials, incorrect trials, or trials from a specific type)
 4. (_Optional_) 3rd order gradient correction (use `ft_denoise_synthetic`): this helps to remove noise from a source outside of the brain/head and possibly from the environment